ChristoRibeiro/indiefounders.fr/README.md

 # IndieFounders.fr

 This is the website of IndieFounders.fr - Home of the indie french founders community.
-The repository is under the MIT License.

 ## Stack